Join StarRocks Community on Slack

 StarRocks Use Cases

 WeChat, an instant messaging software for smart terminals launched by Tencent, is the mobile application with the largest number of users in China, with daily users exceeding one billion.
 WeChat’s multi-dimensional monitoring platform originally used Apache Druid® as its underlying data analytics system, but it encountered problems such as complicated system architecture, complex operation and maintenance.
-Also, Apache Druid doesn’t support standard SQL syntax, custom partitions and only offers poor performance when querying against high-cardinality columns.
-However, after deploying StarRocks, WeChat’s multi-dimensional monitoring platform can not only create custom partition, but also access duplicate and aggregate data, build powerful materialized views, and support high-concurrent queries.
+Also, Apache Druid doesn’t support standard SQL syntax or custom partitions, and only offers poor performance when querying against high-cardinality columns.
+After deploying StarRocks, WeChat’s multi-dimensional monitoring platform can create custom partitions, access duplicate and aggregate data, build powerful materialized views, and support high-concurrent queries.
 Currently, StarRocks can import data at a maximum speed of 70,000,000 pieces per minute, with a daily import of around 60 billion pieces.
 With the help of StarRocks, the average query time of the monitoring platform has been reduced from 1200ms to about 500ms, and the slow query time has been reduced from 20s to 6s.

 Getting Started With StarRocks